hackclub/hackclub/workshops/drumpad/README.md

 ## Getting started

+Let's start by setting up our IDE (Integrated Development Environment) on Rept.it, a free, online code editor.
+To start your coding right away navigate to repl.it/languages/html and you will have your whole setup ready when you sign up.

-Head over to repl.it (https://repl.it/) and we will get started by creating an HTML/CSS & JavaScript repl.
-Once the repl is set up, navigate to your `index.html` file, and we can start working on the pad layout.
+You would see that there are already three files named HTML, CSS and JavaScript., navigate to your `index.html` file, and we can start working on the pad structure in HTML.

-## Part 1
+## HTML Part:

 We are going to start writing HTML; going into our `<body>` tag, which is where we write code that will be shown to the user of the web page.
 Let's create a header with the `<h1>` tag.
 Then we will have three rows and four columns of pads and each pad will be a `<div>`. you can think of the `<div>` tag as a box or container.